Eligibility for council housing depends on your nationality, immigration status and if you've recently lived abroad.

-You are eligible to apply for council housing if you are a British citizen living in the UK permanently and you have not lived abroad recently.
+You are eligible to apply for council housing if you are a British citizen living in the UK and you have not lived abroad recently.

 British citizens who have been living abroad

-- where you live and where you work
+- where you live and work

-- where you have family or friends
+- where your family or friends are

 - the reasons why you have come to live in the area

 - where you intend to live in future

 - if you had been habitually resident in the UK in the past

 You may be affected by the habitual residence test if you are a British citizen who had been living outside the UK, Eire (Republic of Ireland), the Channel Islands and the Isle of Man for some time.

 If you are not eligible to apply for council housing immediately, you may qualify after you've been back in the UK for a few months.